 Greek Life Update Meeting - Student Life Reorganization: April 30, 2008

 A meeting was held by VP Student Life Eddie Knowles and Dean of Students Mark Smith to continue the discussion on the reorganization of student life and incorporation of the Office of Fraternity and Sorority Affairs under a new VP office of Residence Life.
 Read the meeting notes from Eddie Knowles and AIGC board members.
-There will continuing meetings to help with the transition and
+There will continuing meetings to help with the

 development of new